yashika66011/Fake-News-Detector/README.md

 # Fake-News-Detector
-This script can detect fake news.
+This script can detect whether a script is fake or not based on the news provided